nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case ends

-**Use case: UC4 - Renaming a team's name**
+**Use case: UC4 - Renaming a team's personName**

 **Actor: Team Lead**

 **Prerequisites: A team exists**

-**Guarantee: Selected team is renamed to the new given name**
+**Guarantee: Selected team is renamed to the new given personName**

 **MSS**

-1. Team Lead specifies the old team and the new team name.
+1. Team Lead specifies the old team and the new team personName.
-2. EZLead updates the name of the team.
+2. EZLead updates the personName of the team.

 **Extensions:**